CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 ```

 This allows us to simply pass the user into `SubscriptionService.new(self)` and
-from there we can call user instead of self.
+from there we call user instead of self to get the desired results.
 This really cleans up the user model.
+I also want to point out how through
+the use of `@subscription_service ||= SubscriptionService.new(self)` we ensure
-Also we make sure to call subscription_service were a new instance is created only
+that a new instance is only created if we need it.
+We didn't even change the users
-if it is needed.
+API since it still has a suscribe and unsubscribe method, they just employ the
+`subscription_service` class.
+This means that all of our original tests should
+be completely unaffected.

 ##Summary

 In summary the biggest favor you can do yourself before refactoring is to make sure
 you have a comprehensive test suit.
 Once that is in place you are able to freely change
 code without having to worry about secretly breaking functionality.
 To give this a try
-for yourself visit fork the repository here `https://github.com/tute/refactoring-workshop`,
+for yourself fork the repository here `https://github.com/tute/refactoring-workshop`,
 and refactor away.
 Run the tests suit to ensure you didn't break anything.
 Good luck, and happy
 coding.